korenyoni/yonatankoren/posts/a1-synergy-odroid.md

 ###Why you can't dpkg -i then apt-get install -f

-If you `dpkg -i`, you will be further dissapointed because your Ubuntu 14.04 does not provide libssl-1.1.
+If you `dpkg -i`, you will be further dissapointed because your Ubuntu 14.04 does not provide libssl1.1.
 So there's no way to `dpkg -i` and then `apt-get install -f`.

-###Compiling OpenSSl 1.1.0 from source
+###Compiling OpenSSL 1.1.0 from source

-You need to get OpenSSl 1.1.0 without the help of any repository:
+You need to get OpenSSL 1.1.0 without the help of any repository:

 ```
 $ wget https://www.openssl.org/source/openssl-1.1.0.tar.gz